 A full and independent evaluation of the Summer Camps Pilot Programme 2015 has been carried out by the Strategic Investment Board (SIB).
 You can view the Together Building a United Community Summer Camps - Final Evaluation Report below:

-The Guidance Notes, Application Form (MS Word and PDF versions) and a list of frequently asked questions are available to download via the links below:
+The Guidance Notes, Application Form (MS Word and PDF versions) are available to download via the links below:

 Equality Impact Screening and Statement of Impact

 The Section 75 Equality Screening Form of the Together: Building a United Community – Summer Camps Pilot Programme is available at the link below:

 - Together: Building a United Community – Summer Camps Pilot Programme - Section 75 Equality Screening Form

 If you would like more information about T:BUC Camps Programme, please contact the T:BUC Camps Team.

 Rural Impact Statement